-Olymarcs System is a guideline to protect global and domestic partners during the Olympic Games.
+Olymarcs System is a guideline to protect global and domestic partners during the Olympic and Paralympic Games.

-The United States Olympic Committee was reorganized by the Ted Stevens Olympic and Amateur Sports Act, originally enacted in 1978.
+The United States Olympic & Paralympic Committee was reorganized by the Ted Stevens Olympic and Amateur Sports Act, originally enacted in 1978.
 It is a federally chartered nonprofit corporation and does not receive federal financial support (other than for select Paralympic military programs).
-Pursuant to the Act, the USOC has the exclusive right to use and authorize the use of Olympic-related marks, images and terminology in the United States.
-The USOC licenses that right to sponsors as a means of generating revenue in support of its mission.
+Pursuant to the Act, the USOPC has the exclusive right to use and authorize the use of Olympic-related marks, images and terminology in the United States.
+The USOPC licenses that right to sponsors as a means of generating revenue in support of its mission.
 Unlike most other nations, the United States does not have a sports ministry.

 About the OLYMARCS

-OLYMARCS, which is an acronym for “Olympic Marks Approval Requests and Concept Submissions” and is to be used for all USOC Olympic and Paralympic Mark approvals.
+OLYMARCS, which is an acronym for “Olympic Marks Approval Requests and Concept Submissions” and is to be used for all USOPC Olympic and Paralympic Mark approvals.